MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-azure-hosted-apps.md

 ## 3 - Implement DefaultAzureCredential in your application

-When your code is running in Azure and managed identity has been enabled on the Azure resource hosting your app, the [`DefaultAzureCredential`](/python/api/azure-identity/azure.identity.defaultazurecredential) class behaves in the following manner:
+When your code is running in Azure and managed identity has been enabled on the Azure resource hosting your app, the [`DefaultAzureCredential`](/python/api/azure-identity/azure.identity.defaultazurecredential) determines the credentials to use in the following order:

-1. Check the environment for a service principal as defined by the environment variables `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and either `AZURE_CLIENT_SECRET` or `AZURE_CLIENT_CERTIFICATE`.
+1. Check the environment for a service principal as defined by the environment variables `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and either `AZURE_CLIENT_SECRET` or `AZURE_CLIENT_CERTIFICATE_PATH` and (optionally) `AZURE_CLIENT_CERTIFICATE_PASSWORD`.
-1. Check keyword parameters for a managed identity or exclusion.
-You can pass in a user-defined managed identity by specifying its `principalId` in the `managed_identity_client_id` parameter.
-You can exclude managed identities from the credential by setting the `exclude_managed_identity_credential` parameter `True`.
+1. Check keyword parameters for a user-assigned managed identity.
+You can pass in a user-assigned managed identity by specifying its client ID in the `managed_identity_client_id` parameter.
-1. If parameters don't specify a managed identity or exclude managed identities, check for the `AZURE_CLIENT_ID` environment variable.
-This variable can be set to the `principalId` of a user-defined managed identity.
+1. Check the `AZURE_CLIENT_ID` environment variable for a user-assigned managed identity.
+This variable can be set to the client ID of a user-assigned managed identity.
-1. If a user-defined managed identity isn't specified in the parameters or the environment and managed identities aren't excluded in the parameters, use the system-assigned managed identity for the Azure resource.
+1. If it's enabled, use the system-assigned managed identity for the Azure resource.

+> [!NOTE]
+> You can exclude managed identities from the credential by setting the `exclude_managed_identity_credential` parameter `True`.

 In this article, we're using the system-assigned managed identity for an Azure App Service web app, so we don't need to configure a managed identity in the environment or pass it in as a parameter.
 The following steps show you how to use `DefaultAzureCredential`.